dotnet/reactive/Rx.NET/Documentation/adr/0003-windows-tfms-and-desktop-framework.md

 But regardless of what the reasons might be, people are demonstrably worried enough about disk space in 2023 to drop Rx.
 And that means we do actually have to do something.

-As for Anais's second point, no, I do not want to nuke anything.
+As for Anais's final point, no, I do not want to nuke anything.
 It's possible Anais had read some of the other comments (discussed here in the [next section](#the-peculiar-faith-in-the-power-of-breaking-changes)) where there seemed to be a surprising appetite for completely abandoning all hope of compatibility.
 Seen in that context, the extreme language of "nuking" is understandable.

 And while I disagree with the premise that 90MB is no big deal, I think Anais offers some extremely important analysis.
 She worries that a solution to this problem could be: